Advantages and Challenges of Glass for Food and Beverage Applications

 Since there can be considerable variations in dimensions from container to container, sophisticated inspection software is required to ensure the variations do not cause false rejects.

-In the most basic sense: the software needs to remove the container walls from the image and determine if any of the remaining images has contaminants in it.
+The software needs to differentiate the container walls from the product in the image and determine if any of the remaining images has contaminants in it.
 While conceptually simple, this is a complex process, requiring sophisticated software engineering.

 Good false reject performance on glass containers is 4 false rejects per 10,000 inspected containers.
 Peco InspX is developing approaches that will reduce the false reject rate to 1 per 100,000 inspected containers.